 Removable pocket clip

-If the old saying, "You get what you pay for," is true, then the Leatherman Free P4 is worth every penny.
-While admittedly more expensive than the other multi-tools highlighted here, if you are looking for the best, then you'll appreciate all the Free P4 has to offer.
-Its 21 tools include screwdrivers, blades, wire cutters, a saw, pliers, scissors, a bottle opener, and more.
+We were highly impressed with the iconic Leatherman Free P4.
+Its 21 tools include screwdrivers, blades, wire cutters, a saw, pliers, scissors, a bottle opener, and more, all of which were sharp and functioned perfectly.
 And you can access each and every one of those tools without having to open the entire multi-tool.
 Once fully extended, all of the tools lock in place to keep them secure while you work.
+Our tester commented that this would be an ideal multi-tool for anyone involved in carpentry, electrical or HVAC techs, general contractors, or DIYers taking on major projects around the house.

-It only takes one hand to open the entire Free P4 or to open the individual tools, and you won't have to break a fingernail to do so, thanks to the ergonomic design that requires just a push of your thumb.
+In theory, it only takes one hand to open the entire Free P4 or to open the individual tools, but we found that some of the features required two hands to easily open.
+Still, everything opened smoothly; no broken fingernails or frustration here.
+Thanks to the ergonomic design, you can open most of the tools with just a push of your thumb.
 Plus, the magnetic opening/closing system makes it smooth and easy to use the multi-tool.
-Don't worry that this stainless steel beauty will weigh you down; it's only 12 ounces.
+Don't worry that this stainless steel beauty will weigh you down; it's only 8.6 ounces.
 Closed, the Free P4 is 4.25 inches.
 It includes a removable pocket clip.

 Includes sheath for axe/hammer